computationalmedia/media_landscape/README.md

 - COVID2020: To comply with Twitter’s content redistribution policy, we only release the tweet IDs of the collected tweets.
 Our dataset can be downloaded on [SOMAR](https://socialmediaarchive.org/record/51), containing 999,040,035 tweet IDs.
 Details of our dataset can be found in the paper.
 Reproduction of results requires re-collection of these tweets, and the full data shall be left under `COVID2020/` folder (assuming each file is named by date).

 - Politician list: we release curated politician lists in the eight selected countries, along with each politician’s name, party affiliation, political position, Twitter accounts, and corresponding Wikidata page (if available).
+It can be found under `Data/Sec_4_2_Label_Spreading/Politician_Collection/`.

-It can be found under `Data/Sec_4_2_Label_Spreading/Politician_Collection/`
+- Wikidata query: we also release the Wikidata SPARQL queries used for fetching Twitter handles of governors and legislators.
+It can be found under `Data/Sec_4_2_Label_Spreading/Wikidata_Query/`.

 - Media domain audience reach & bias score: we also release the audience reach metrics and average audience leaning scores for all media domains as computed in Section 5.3 in the paper.
-It can be found under `Data/Sec_5_3_Media_Domain_Bias/domain_bias.csv`
+It can be found under `Data/Sec_5_3_Media_Domain_Bias/domain_bias.csv`.

 # Section 3 A New COVID2020 Tweet Dataset